aahad699/University-Course-Manager/README.md

-# University_Course_Manager
+Project Name: University-Course-Manager
-A Java app with login/signup, where teachers can manage courses, remove enrollments, and update profiles.
+Description: A Java app with login/signup, where teachers can manage courses, remove enrollments, and update profiles.
 Students can register for courses and edit profiles.
 Features role-based dashboards with modern UI.

-Schema Design: https://imgur.com/a/kwcoR41
+Curse Name: Object Oriented Programming (CSC241) Schema Design: https://imgur.com/a/kwcoR41

 --Outputs--